-He’s an American of Polish descent but it’s in Germany that perhaps John Kostecki’s biggest influence is felt.
-His win on board the German owned illbruck during the 2001-2002 Volvo Ocean Race led to a sailing boom in Germany, and he was given a hero’s welcome by thousands of fans whoawaitedhis arrival into Kiel at the end of the final leg from Gothenburg.
+He’s an American of Polish descent, but it’s in Germany that perhaps John Kostecki’s biggest influence is felt.
+His win onboard the German owned illbruck during the 2001-02 Volvo Ocean Race led to a sailing boom in Germany, and he was given a hero’s welcome by thousands of fans who awaited his arrival in Kiel at the end of the final leg from Gothenburg.

-Altogether he’s won ten world champion titles in different sailing classes.
-He’s also taken part in multiple America’s Cup campaigns and was tactician on board the winning BMW Oracle Racing in 2010.
+Altogether he’s won 10 world champion titles in different sailing classes.
+He’s also taken part in multiple America’s Cup campaigns and was tactician onboard the winning BMW Oracle Racing in 2010.

 “Sailing is my life,” Kostecki has said.
 “I have been sailing ever since I can remember as a child.
 I love the sport, the people involved and how it has evolved over the years.”